 Homecoming week is underway at Hastings College, with traditional student events happening daily.
 Activities include everything from bed races to a chalk walk and a bonfire to skit night.
 Along with the excitement of these homecoming activities, 10 royalty finalists were chosen from the junior class.

-Queen candidate finalists include Joelle Derner of St. Paul, Nebraska; Maggie Rogers of Birmingham, Alabama; Lucy Skoch of Hastings, Nebraska; Claira Thede of St. Paul, Nebraska; and Socorro Topete of South Sioux City, Iowa.
+Queen candidate finalists include Joelle Derner of St. Paul, Nebraska; Maggie Rogers of Birmingham, Alabama; Lucy Skoch of Hastings, Nebraska; Claira Thede of St. Paul, Nebraska; and Socorro Topete of South Sioux City, Nebraska.

 King candidate finalists include Jordan Ismaiel of Hastings, Nebraska; Carter Mason of Eden Prairie, Minnesota; Jayden Miller of Gothenburg, Nebraska; Ethan Molifua of Lincoln, Nebraska; and Vinny Schmidt of Hastings, Nebraska.